fabiocbinbutter/jslob/README.md

 *JS Large OBject - The lazy way to work with JSON that won't fit in memory*

+JSLOB is an _almost_ drop-in replacement for JSON that does not rely on memory!

 **Status:** Alpha.
 Working but not stable.

 ### Usage